 As a side note, those ingredients are placed under restrictions and bans in certain European and Nordic countries because they’ve been linked to health issues like ADHD and cancer.
 Just something else you might want to be aware of.

-Even if the sugar ends up being vegan, many vegans will still want to pass on them because they don’t want anything to do with artificial coloring, which is often tested on animals (just not by the company that makes the candy).
+- Many vegans still won’t want anything to do with artificial coloring, which is often tested on animals (just not by the company that makes the candy).